ulsdevteam/argo/index.md

 ## What can I do with the API?

-You can use the API to get our collections data, and you can use that data in any way you like.
-Build applications, visualize and analyze data in new ways, search and browse, and generally make new connections.
+You can use the API to get our collections data, and you can use that data in any way you like: build applications, visualize and analyze data in new ways, search and browse, and generally make new connections.

 Example project: [Read our blog post](#) about an experiment to explore Rockefeller Archive Center collections through various visualizations.